cs50xemportugues/cs50xemportugues.github.io/README.md

 `python freeze.py`

-This will create a folder called `build` that contains the files that compose the website.
+This will create a folder called `build_LANGUAGE` (e.g. `build_portuguese`) that contains the files that compose the website.
 You can host it on Github Pages.